 This perspective — that non-GAAP reporting is evidence of something nefarious — seems to be fading away though.
 As Dirk Black and his colleagues say, now “regulators recognize that non-GAAP metrics can be informative to investors and have laid the groundwork for firms to disclose the metrics in a transparent manner” (Black, 2018, page 259).
 It is indeed fascinating to see how views of non-GAAP measures have evolved in Black and his colleagues review paper.

 What does this mean for marketing?
-The key point is that marketing generally isn’t well served by GAAP.
+The key point is that marketing has a complaint.
+GAAP does not serve marketing well.
 The question being: how then can firms use this new found freedom to inform investors about their marketing efforts?
 This could be a major area in coming years.

-*** The forth edition of our Marketing Metrics book is out very soon.
+*** The forth edition of our Marketing Metrics book is now out ***

 Read: Dirk E. Black, Theodore E. Christensen, Jack T. Ciesielski, and Benjamin C. Whipple.
 “Non‐GAAP reporting: Evidence from academia and current practice.”
 Journal of Business Finance & Accounting 45, no. 3-4 (2018): 259-294.